Derby Blues

 Great job, fine wife, lord I had it all

-Cause I can’t leave the bourbon, the horses alone
+Cause I can’t leave the bourbon or the horses alone

 Derby blues